wisoptim/chromia/README.md

 Status:
 1. The code is compilable using: `chr build`
-2. Tests fail because of the error: `No database connection`.
-The command `chr test` is used.
+2. Test starts with this command `docker-compose -f docker_compose_test.yml up --abort-on-container-exit --exit-code-from postchain`
-3. Test starts with this command `docker-compose -f docker_compose_test.yml up --abort-on-container-exit --exit-code-from postchain`
+3. Favorites should allow for any user to add/remove.